Managing the High Performance Teams [Part1]

 When you are a single coach in the private sector and you are dealing with few athletes, it is much easier to get organized.
 But when you are a part of the big machine such as High Performance team, where there might be multiple coaches, PTs, medical doctors, masseurs, sports scientists, nutritionists and so forth, getting organized is of utmost importance.
 Because in my experience a lot is lost in the noise and lack of clear communication channels.

 Please bear in mind that I am by no means an expert in organizational sciences, but I have been part of few big teams and I have seen few “elephants in the room” that have not been addressed appropriately.
-Besides, I would love my next gig to be in performance manager position, hence I wanted to put on paper few strategies that I deem important and can serve a good starting point, both in applications as well as in discussions.
 I wholeheartedly agree with James Smith, author of the “The Governing Dynamics of Coaching- A Unified Field Theory of Sport Preparation” book, that each High Performance organization need to have a position that is responsible for organizing people, departments and the overall processes.
 This article is written with such a person in mind – someone who can implement few strategies discussed here in their High Performance Teams.

 Overall Information and Main Principles

 Most of my knowledge comes from seeing things succeed and fail in real life, as well as reading on Lean, Agile and Kanban (see resources at the end, especially Managing (High) Performance Teams Using Scrumban Boards) as well as reading on personal and team productivity.
-As I mentioned before I am by no means an expert in this area, but I believe one thing to be of the utmost importance: Transparency(of roles, tasks, precesses, schedule, obligations, consequences, and so forth).
+I believe one thing to be of the utmost importance: Transparency(of roles, tasks, precesses, schedule, obligations, consequences, and so forth).
 Once we have good transparency we can also have clarity, trust, dialogue, accountability, experimentations and any other touchy-feely word you might think of.
 But it all starts with transparency.

 Since transparency is so important (according to me), I will discuss few strategies and tool one might use in High Performance teams to increase it, as well as other important factors.